cronologic-de/ndigo6g_babel/README.md

     └── src/        # example applications using the ndigo6g12_driver DLL

 ## Examples
+The example applications can be build using the [Clang frontend for LLVM](https://clang.llvm.org/index.html).
+Easy LLVM installation for Windows is provided by the [Chocolatey project](https://chocolatey.org/).
+[LLVM Chocolatey package](https://community.chocolatey.org/packages/llvm)

 ### src/ndigo6g12_averager_example.cpp
 Example code to read Ndigo6G-12 Averager data using the ndigo6g12_driver_64.dll.